Skip to main content

 03

-Every 1031 exchange has different timing, financial, and tax considerations.
-A long-term landlord exchanging into commercial space is different from a developer doing a build-to-suit, which is different from an investor consolidating multiple properties into one.
-Universal Pacific 1031 tailors the exchange structure to your specific scenario, coordinating with your CPA and attorney on basis, boot, depreciation recapture, and entity-level concerns.
+Every delayed 1031 exchange depends on a different mix of timing, financial, and tax factors.
+A long-term landlord exchanging into commercial space has different timing than a developer rolling into a build-to-suit, which is different from an investor consolidating multiple relinquished properties into a single replacement.
+Universal Pacific 1031 structures the delayed exchange around your facts and coordinates with your CPA and attorney on basis, boot, depreciation recapture, and entity-level questions.
+Tax and legal consequences should be reviewed with your CPA or attorney before closing.

 IRS Section 1031 has tight rules: the 45-day identification deadline, the 180-day completion deadline, the like-kind requirement, the reinvestment of full proceeds, the proper title-holding structure.
 A qualified intermediary keeps the exchange compliant by maintaining the chain of documentation the IRS expects on audit — exchange agreement, assignment notices, identification notices, closing statements, and Form 8824 support.